 In this paper, compressed sensing is used to compress the original GPS trajectory.
 Compressed sensing is widely used in data processing.
-The traditional Shannon-Nyquist sampling method requires the sampling frequency more than double the highest frequency in the signal, but CS uses much lower sampling rate and it can recover the original data with little error [25-26].
+The traditional Shannon-Nyquist sampling method requires the sampling frequency more than double the highest frequency in the signal(The conventional Shannon’s sampling theorem requires that the sampling rate should not be less than twice the Nyquist sampling rate ), but CS uses much lower sampling rate and it can recover the original data with little error [25-26].
 In brief, the compressed sensing indicates that if the signal is compressible or sparse in some transform domain, then the high-dimensional signal can be projected into a low-dimensional space with an observation matrix which is not related to the transform base, finally the original signal can be reconstructed from these small quantities of projections with high probability by solving an optimization problem.
 It can be shown that such projections contain enough information to reconstruct the signal.